zzzprojects/docs/entityframework.net/pages/model/tpc.md

 #### Important Note:

- - SQL Server's `int` identity columns don't work very well together with TPC since there will be duplicate entity keys when inserting in subclasses tables with all having the same identity seed.
+ - SQL Server's `int` identity columns don't work very well together with TPC since there will be duplicate entity keys when inserting into subclasses tables with all having the same identity seed.
  - Therefore, to solve this, either a spread seed (where each table has its initial seed value) will be needed, or a mechanism other than SQL Server's int identity should be used.
  - So in this example, we need to take the responsibility of providing unique keys when inserting records into the database.
  - We can switch off identity simply by placing `DatabaseGenerated` attribute on the primary key property and pass `DatabaseGeneratedOption.None` to its constructor.

-`EntityMappingConfiguration` class has **MapInheritedProperties** method which is responsible for all the mapping.
+`EntityMappingConfiguration` class has the **MapInheritedProperties** method which is responsible for all the mapping.
 Our TPC mapping is ready, and we can try adding new records to the database.